 Third- and fourth-year M.D. students take Department of Urology courses that provide experience in all areas of urology.
-The department's required two-week clerkship covers the fundamentals of these areas through experience in outpatient clinics and inpatient units at University of Iowa Hospitals and Clinics and the Iowa City Veterans Affairs Medical Center as well as in daily interactive teaching seminars.
+The department's selective two-week clerkship covers the fundamentals of these areas through experience in outpatient clinics and inpatient units at University of Iowa Hospitals and Clinics and the Iowa City Veterans Affairs Medical Center as well as in daily interactive teaching seminars.
 Fourth-year M.D. students can take advanced elective courses of intensive study in any of the urologic subspecialties.Back To Top

 The department offers continuing education activities throughout the year for urologic and family practitioners.
 These activities are conducted by the senior staff, whose interests include pediatric urology, reproductive physiology, urologic oncology, urinary tract stone (including endourology/laparoscopy), and prostatic diseases.Back To Top